LiamJCates/Programming-Notes/Java/SyntaxSemanticsNotes/ClassImplementation/Class Components.md

 A class informs the java virtual machine (JVM) how to make an object of that particular type.
 Each object made from that class can have its own values for the instance variables of that class.
 For example, you might use the Button class to make dozens of different buttons, and each button might have its own color, size, shape, label, and so on.

+The simplest Java class you can write looks like this: public class Name {}

 The syntax for declaring a basic class is as follows: